-- 12.1 Both CCE and CSE are forms of abuse and both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual or criminal activity.
-This power imbalance can be due to a range of factors, including: age; gender; sexual identity; cognitive ability; physical strength; status and access to economic or other resources.
+12.1 Both CCE and CSE are forms of abuse and both occur where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into taking part in sexual or criminal activity in exchange for something the victim needs or wants and/or for financial advantage or increased status of the perpetrator or facilitator and/or through violence or the threat of violence.
+This power imbalance can be due to a range of factors, including age;

+gender; sexual identity; cognitive ability; physical strength; status and access to economic or other resources.
 Victims of CCE and CSE may have been criminally and sexually exploited even if the activity appears consensual.
-CCE and CSE do not always involve physical contact; it can also occur through the use of technology. - 12.1.2 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
+CCE and CSE do not always involve physical contact; it can also occur using technology.

+12.1.2 The abuse can be perpetrated by individuals or groups, males or females, and children or adults.
 They can be one-off occurrences or a series of incidents over time and may or may not involve force or violence.
 Exploitation can be physical and take place online.

-12.2 CCE /CSE Indicators
+12.2 Child Criminal Exploitation (CCE)